 - Gather crucial witness statements and other essential evidence that could be crucial to your case

-- Negotiate with insurance companies, other legal representatives on your behalf
+- Negotiate with insurance companies, adjusters, and other legal representatives on your behalf

 - Handle all communications about your case so that you can focus on healing and your family